cppbuildenv/buildenv/README.md

 ## Introduction

 **BuildEnv** is a Go language-based C/C++ package manager that does not require mastering additional program languages.
 It is designed to simplify package management with JSON only.
-This package manager works with CMake, with this you can download and setup toolchain, rootfs and tools automacally, then cross-compilation third-party projects in multiple architectures.
+This package manager works with CMake, with this you can download and setup toolchain, rootfs and tools automacally, then cross-compilation third-party libraries in multiple architectures.

 ## Background